DannyYu728/Tamagotchi/README.md

 2. Throw your rainbowsheeps to remove any obstacle in your way.
 3. Battle to get the ultimate score.
 4. You have 3 lives.
-5. Boss battle will start once all the enemies are elimated.
+5. Boss battle will start once all the enemies are eliminated.

 ##### Roadmap(No Dates!)
 1. Be able to equip different SnackShips.